dusty-phillips/rescript-zora/README.md

 ## Beta software alert

-This package is so beta that it depends on the as-yet-unreleased [Rescript 9.1.1](https://www.npmjs.com/package/rescript) toolchain and the new [Promises](https://github.com/ryyppy/rescript-promise) proposal that hasn't been integrated into the Rescript standard library.
+This package depends on the new [Promises](https://github.com/ryyppy/rescript-promise) proposal that hasn't been integrated into the Rescript standard library.

+I'm still tweaking the api a bit, so expect breakage.

 ## Installation